kandgargi/MyRecipe/README.md

 # MyRecipe

-MyRecipe is a web applciation that takes in the users' ingrediants and generates a list of recipes.
+MyRecipe is a web application that takes in the users' ingredients and generates a list of recipes.
 Mentee: Gargi Kand
 Mentor: William Huang